bearuru/bearuru/README.md

 ✰DO NOT take seriously any freaky things I say or brainrot- it’s just for shits and giggles

-「 ✦ LIKES  ─── ⋆⋅☆ ✦ 」
+「 ✦ MUSIC  ─── ⋆⋅☆ ✦ 」

-♥Content: Caseoh + Rotten Mango + Creepcast + Ravon + Art Deco
+(current favs):

+♥Headlock-Imogen Heap

-♥ Music (current favs): Headlock-Imogen Heap + Birds don’t sing- TV Girl + From The Start-Laufey
+♥Birds don’t sing- TV Girl

-♥Fav Movies: Spirited Away + Never Ending Story + Labyrinth + Mune + Nightmare Before Christmas + Chappie

-♥Fav Series/Animes: Ninjago + Transformers(trying to watch all)+ H2O + Noragami + Black Butler + Angels of Death + Saiki k (more that I can’t think of rn)

-♥Fav Comics: idw transformers + Goodnight punpun + Nana + The Ancient Magus’ Bride
+♥From The Start-Laufey

 ![image](https://github.com/user-attachments/assets/51bdd87f-7830-47a2-ad8c-d4df307f0c37)